stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 > This hasn't been implemented yet. **[Vote for this feature](https://roadmap.stoplight.io/c/28-rich-embeds-such-as-code-samples-videos-etc)!**

-This is a youtube video:
+This is a YouTube video:

 https://www.youtube.com/watch?v=aoLhACqJCUg